 Resident or Commuter Status

 All students who live on campus will have their financial aid based on a full resident budget.
-This includes a multiple room and the standard meal plan for first year students and the quad meal plan for upperclass.
-Students who decide to live off-campus or commute from home will have their Barnard grant reduced by approximately $13,000 to reflect the costs of a commuter.
+This includes the standard room and the standard meal plan for first year students and the standard room and quad meal plan for upperclass.
+Students who decide to live off-campus or commute from home will have their Barnard grant reduced by approximately $15,000 to reflect the costs of a commuter.
 The parent contribution will remain the same.
 It is the student's responsibility to notify Financial Aid when she decides not to reside on campus.
-A student who chooses to reside in a single room must cover the difference between the cost of a single and a double room from her own resources.
+A student who chooses to reside in a studio apartment must cover the difference between the cost of a studio apartment and a standard room from her own resources.

 Aid to International Students